-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. (demographic transition and/or healthcare transition and/or economic transition and/or lifestyle transition and/or ecologic transition).
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-- minimum rating of 2 out of 10 on Corporate Responsibility Rating (taking into account controversies and PAI) combined with the exclusion policy, integrating the Do Not Significantly Harm on any environmental or social objective (see below) - minimum rating of 2 out of 10 on Governance (Corporate Governance Practices)
+- minimum 5% revenues exposed to SDGs, according to the internal Taxonomy framework based on Sustainable Transition Activities (demographic transition and/or healthcare transition and/or economic transition and/or lifestyle transition and/or ecologic transition). - minimum rating of 2 out of 10 on Corporate Responsibility Rating (taking into account controversies and PAI) combined with the exclusion policy, integrating the Do Not Significantly Harm on any environmental or social objective (see below) - minimum rating of 2 out of 10 on Governance (Corporate Governance Practices)